Revised February, 2015

 The following guidelines and recommended clauses will aid University employees when entering into and performing consulting agreements.

 The policies outlined herein are not and should not be construed as the full text and embodiment of the respective sections of policy and procedure, and are being provided solely to inform the reader of his/her obligations.
 Further, this document and the guidelines, comments, and clauses should not be construed as legal advice.

 The Primary University of Utah Policies and Procedures relating to faculty consulting activities include the following:

 Restrictions on Consulting (PPM 5-204)

 Consultation and other services to persons, firms, institutions, and agencies outside the university may be carried on by faculty members as long as the performance of such services does not interfere with the individual's service obligations to the university, subject to the following restrictions.

-- Faculty members and staff personnel in categories A, B and C (Policy 2-0 IV.V.
-VI.) are allowed two days a month for either consulting or outside employment, not counting weekends or holidays.
-Unused consultation time may be accumulated for a period not to exceed six months, i.e., for a total accumulation not exceeding a maximum of 12 days, and may be taken during one consecutive period of time.
-The university has no obligation to compensate personnel for authorized consultation time that, for any reason, is not actually used.
+- Full-time faculty and Administrative Officers are allowed four days a month for either consulting or outside employment, not counting weekends or holidays.
+Faculty and Administrative Officers who are not full-time are permitted a proportionately reduced number of monthly consulting days commensurate with their part-time status.
+Unused consultation time may be accumulated for a period not to exceed three (3) months, i.e., for a total accumulation not exceeding a maximum of 12 days for full-time faculty members and Administrative Officers (or a proportionately reduced number of accumulated days commensurate with the part-time status of a faculty member or Administrative Officer), and may be taken during one consecutive period of time.
+The University has no obligation to compensate personnel for authorized consultation time that, for any reason, is not actually used.

 - Use of consultation time should have a demonstrable relation to the professional interests of the faculty member or administrative officer, and to the university's general mission within the community.